Gardening with Children

 Animal lovers might enjoy planting catnip for the family kitty, or flowers that attract butterflies (see How to Make Butterfly Gardens).
 Rabbit lettuce (Lactuca sativa) is the perfect crop for the owner of a bunny and an earthworm farm is fun to play with and provides nutrient rich worm castings.

 You can garden with your kids even if you don’t have a lot of room.
-Container gardens let kids have fun, create masterpieces and are small enough to easily manage.
+Planting in pots let kids have fun, create masterpieces and are small enough to easily manage.

 Let your kids pick funky containers (dump truck toys they don’t play with anymore, odd colored urns from the thrift store) and drill a few holes in the bottom.
 Fill with an organic potting medium — not soil — and water well.